Dunsop Bridge: History

 The rivers formed the easternmost boundary of the territory of Amounderness in the 9th century and are cited in a grant made by King Athelstan to Wulfstan of York in 934 AD.

-The area was historically in the West Riding of Yorkshire (until the 1974 reorganisation of local government).
+The area is historically in the West Riding of Yorkshire (and was administered by West Riding County Council until the 1974 reorganisation of local government).
 From the late 11th century, Dunsop was part of the ancient Lordship of Bowland which comprised a Royal Forest and a liberty of ten manors spanning eight townships and four parishes and covered an area of almost 300 sqmi on the historic borders of Lancashire and Yorkshire.

 Dunsop Bridge developed into a village in the mid 19th century as a result of lead mining in the area.
 Before that, there were only a few isolated houses and farms.
 Thorneyholme House, close to the village centre, was home to John Towneley, 13th Lord of Bowland, in the period up until his death in 1878.
 Before that, it had been home to Richard Eastwood, a breeder of racehorses and shorthorn cattle.
 Eastwood was land agent to the Towneleys and the last known Bowbearer of Bowland.
 He died in 1871 and is buried at St Hubert's, Dunsop Bridge.

 In 2009, it was reported that Charles Towneley Strachey, 4th Baron O'Hagan, on behalf of the Towneley family, claimed the title of 15th Lord of Bowland.
 Previously, the lordship had been thought lost or in the possession of the Crown having disappeared from the historical record in late 19th century.
 The Towneleys had owned the Bowland Forest Estate from 1835 and it transpired that the title had been retained by an extinct family trust.
 Lord O'Hagan sold the Lordship of Bowland at auction.
 The 16th Lord of Bowland was revealed to be a Cambridge University don who specialises in the history of Lancashire, its place names and dialects and has ancestral links to the forest.
 The 16th Lord made an official visit to the village in April 2011.
 His Bowbearer, Robert Redmayne Parker, was in attendance, together with representatives from the Bowland Higher Division Parish Council, the Forest authorities, community leaders and other dignitaries.